Kaiako - Years 1 - 10 | Auckland

 Mō tēnei tūranga mahi | About this position

-- Facilitate regular huinga ako (both online and face-to-face) that foster connection, wellbeing, and personalised learning
+- Leading huinga ako both online and in person, creating opportunities for connection, wellbeing, and personalised pathways

-- Work collaboratively with colleagues and whānau to design flexible, creative learning experiences
+- Collaborating with colleagues and whānau to design flexible, creative, and responsive learning experiences

-- Show curiosity and openness to learning te reo Māori and growing your bicultural practice
+- Showing commitment to developing your te reo Māori and strengthening your bicultural capability

 Ko koe tēnei | About you